Creative Writing - Fact Or Fiction - Intensive (Online Short Course)

-This course is not suitable for beginners.
+This creative writing course is not suitable for beginners.
 You've already taken an introductory course.
 Now you've developed an addiction.
 You can't live without your writing group.
 They're alert to your fictional virtues and narrative vices.
 And they're your best critics.
-Here's the chance to deepen the experience – with specific assignments, longer projects or personal work in progress.
+Here's the chance to deepen the experience; with specific assignments, longer projects or personal work in progress.
 You choose.
-Please apply only if you have successfully completed an introductory writing course at Central Saint Martins or elsewhere.Read more about this course on the CSM Short Course blog http://blogs.arts.ac.uk
+Please apply only if you have successfully completed an introductory writing course at Central Saint Martins or elsewhere.Read more about this course on our UAL Short Course Stories

-Elise is a board director of writers' organisation 26, former External Examiner for Falmouth University’s MA in Professional Writing, and a member of English PEN and The Society of Authors.
+Elise is the founder-director of communications consultancy word-design, a board director of writers' organisation 26, former External Examiner for Falmouth University’s MA in Professional Writing, and a member of English PEN and The Society of Authors.

 Please bring with you to the first session:

 - Hard copies of your work - keep a notebook!

 If you have time to write for the first class, try your hand at this assignment:

 Describe a disease with loving lyricism (500 words of well crafted prose).
 Describe a flower with violent fear and loathing (another 500 words).
 Consider mood, sub-text, momentum, implicit 'back-story'...Who is the narrator?
 Whose perspective is conveyed?

 - Please bring your writing to the first class

 - Your pieces should be clearly written or typed - someone else will read them out